Sonia-96/MyStudyNotes/ComputerSystems/Operating System.md

 1. priviledge rings / CPU protection rings

-   Computer operating systems provide different layers of access to resources.
+   - Computer operating systems provide different layers of access to resources.
 Each of these layers have different priviledges.
 We use "**protection rings**" term while mentioning this system.
 The rings are arranged in a hierachy from the most privileged (most trusted) to the least privileged (least trusted) layer.
 Protection rings are one of the key solutions for sharing resources and hardware.
-   Most OS only use two of these: Kernel Mode (ring 0), Usere Mode (ring 3).
+   - Most OS only use two of these: Kernel Mode (ring 0), Usere Mode (ring 3).
+Ring 1 and ring 2 are rarely used.
+Switching from user mode to kernel mode can cost 1000 - 1500 CPU cycles.
+   - Hypervisor (Ring -1) allows guest operating system to run Ring 0 operations. (a host OS runs on hardware, a guest OS runs on Virtual Machine)

    <img src="./assets/1_rings3-1024x678.png" alt="1 rings3" style="zoom:50%;" />